home archive about links contact

 Ek Anek Aur Ekta

-As your mind still spins from the chooha-chidiya dance, Didi says, in what might possibly be the most irritating voice ever: To dekha... anek jab ek ho jaate hai, to kaisa mazaa aata hai!!
-Argh, it made me want to stab my eardrums with a compass.
+As your mind still spins from the chooha-chidiya dance, you hear Didi say - in what might possibly be the most irritating voice ever - To dekha kittene... anek jab ek ho jaate hai, to kaisa mazaa aata hai!!
+It made me want to stab my eardrums with a compass.
+I'd change the channel, you understand, if there was another one.
 Check this, though: kid finally gets the idea:

 Ho gaye ek!
 Ban gayi taakat!